gregorywmorris/oaken-spirits/CLEANUP.md

 >![WARNING]
 >This will delete all volumes, even those not associated with this project.

-1. If you want to clean up all volumes on your docker system `docker volume prune`
+1. If you want to clean up all volumes on your docker system `docker volume prune --force`